smanocchio/BitcoinNodeMonitor/docs/CONFIG.md

 If credentials are omitted the update container will fail gracefully; peer metrics will still collect counts but without country/ASN enrichment.
 Toggle `ENABLE_ASN_STATS` off when you prefer to skip ASN lookups altogether.
+Keep the shared `geoip-data` volume mounted in the collector container so the MaxMind databases are readable when enrichment is enabled.

 ## Customising for Testnet or Signet